osbuild/guides/osbuild-composer/src/developer-guide/osbuild-composer.md

 ## Local API - Weldr

-This API comes from Lorax-composer project.
-Osbuild-composer was created as a drop-in replacement for Lorax which influenced many design decisions.
-It uses Unix-Domain socket so it is meant for local usage only.
+This API comes from the `Lorax-composer project`. `osbuild-composer` was created as a drop-in replacement for Lorax which influenced many design decisions.
+It uses Unix-Domain socket, so it is meant for local usage only.
 There are two clients:

 * composer-cli
 * cockpit-composer (branded as Image Builder in the Cockpit console)